Keio University

 Development of Dedicated Applications

-Famous Figures from Modern and Contemporary Japanese History Gathered Together
+Famous Figures from Modern Japanese History Gather Together

-Let's experience this through a specific procedure.
-For example, the "Occupation" tab has various buttons such as "Business," "Journalism," "Entertainment," "Politics," and "Religion."
-Among these, let's try pressing the "Sports" button (it is included in "Occupation" for convenience, but it refers to the sports world).
+Let's experience this virtually through specific steps.
+For example, the "Occupation" tab has various buttons such as "Business," "Press," "Entertainment," "Politics," and "Religion."
+Among these, let's try pressing the "Sports" button (included in "Occupation" for convenience, meaning something like the sports world).

-Then, portrait icons of figures who colored not only the Keio University Athletic Association but also Japanese sports history will gather: Kazuya Kumagai, Japan's first Olympic medalist tennis player; Yoshiaki Yamashita, the first Judo Club instructor hailed as one of the Four Heavenly Kings of the Kodokan; star players of the Big Six Baseball League like Saburo Miyatake; Yuko Maki, a world-famous mountaineer known for the first ascent of the Eiger's Mittellegi Ridge in the Alps; Sueo Oe, a pole vaulter known for the "Medal of Friendship" at the Berlin Olympics; Yasutaka Matsudaira, the head coach of the Japan men's national volleyball team that won the gold medal at the Munich Olympics; and Akio Ueda, the coach who led the Rugby Football Club to become the best in Japan.
+Then, portrait icons of figures who colored not only the Keio University Athletic Association but also Japanese sports history gather together: tennis player Ichiya Kumagae, Japan's first Olympic medalist; Yoshiaki Yamashita, the first Judo Club instructor hailed as one of the Four Heavenly Kings of the Kodokan; star players of Tokyo Big6 Baseball like Saburo Miyatake; Yuko Maki, a world-famous mountaineer known for the first ascent of the Eiger's Mittellegi Ridge in the Alps; pole vaulter Sueo Oe, known for the "Medal of Friendship" at the Berlin Olympics; Yasutaka Matsudaira, the head coach of the Japan men's national volleyball team that won the gold medal at the Munich Olympics; and Akio Ueda, the coach who led the Rugby Football Club to become the best in Japan.
 Touching an icon there allows you to check the details.

-A person's screen showing date of birth, place of birth, year of graduation, and career history
+A person screen showing date of birth, place of birth, year of graduation, and career history

 People from the sports world who have gathered